Learn about the most under-developed part of table tennis

-Regardless if you are traveling across the world or even across the United States to the US Open, changing timezone can cause jet lag for anyone.
+Regardless if you are traveling across the world or even across the United States to the US Nationals, changing timezone can cause jet lag for anyone.

 Could it affect your performance?